webwurst/timoni/docs/controller/specs.md

 The Timoni CLI provides a set of commands to manage Projects:

 - `timoni project bootstrap` - bootstraps a Project onto a Kubernetes cluster.
-- `timoni project push` - builds and pushes a Project to a container registry.
 - `timoni project reconcile` - triggers the reconciliation of a Project with an annotation.
 - `timoni project suspend` - suspends the reconciliation of a Project with an annotation.
 - `timoni project resume` - resumes the reconciliation of a Project with an annotation.